Volunteer Team Transforms the Center for Social Healing for Southeast Asian Members

 Wilder’s Center for Social Healing offers a warm, welcoming environment created through years of shared meals and smiles.
 Thanks to more than 100 volunteers who work at Target, the transformed therapeutic community center for members of four Southeast Asian cultural groups now looks as welcoming as it feels.

-The day after the remodel was completed, members of the Vietnamese community gathered at the Center for Social Healing for their regular Thursday activities.
+The day after a volunteer-led remodel was completed in June 2019, members of the Vietnamese community gathered at the Center for Social Healing for their regular Thursday activities.
 Member Mni Tran said she likes the carpet, the new dishes – and everything at the Center.
 “We like it here a lot,” added member Dhao Thu.

 Volunteer Project Brings New Look Inside and Out